Do Anti-Snoring Gadgets Really Work?

 "If you treat the snoring and not the sleep apnea, you might never get evaluated," says Schwab.
 And that's important, because sleep apnea is treatable.

 Sleepers can wear masks linked to CPAP (continuous positive airway pressure) machines, which are very effective at keeping airways open and stopping the problem, he says.
-And because sleep apnea can prevent the snorer from getting deep sleep, many people say they feel more awake after using the machines.
+Sleep apnea can prevent the snorer from getting deep sleep; many people say they feel more awake after using the machines.

-The whir of the machine can take a little getting used to at first, Schwab says, but it's much quieter than snoring, so roommates usually love them.
+The whir of the machine can take getting used to at first, Schwab says, but it's much quieter than snoring, so roommates usually love them.
 The bonus for the snorer: It doesn't shock you awake.
 And it actually works.